creikey/godot-dialog/README.md

  - States are stored as strings to remove floating point comparison errors in godot
  - At state `0`, the dialog is over
+ - States with no choices contain a `next` key that specifies the next state, typically after user input.
+This is used to provide different emotional states for one chain of dialog
+ - State that has the choice "inherit" will inherit the last used choices, useful for simple dialog

 Dialog consists of a json file, which contains a root dictionary of states, as such:
 ```